Webhook - WhatsApp Flow Responses

 }

-For example, once parsed, the value of "responseJson" becomes:
+After parsing, the value of "responseJson" is:

 {